nhman2002/UX-Design/hci.md

 ### 2.3.2.
 Cognition

-Minimize the user’s memory load by making objects, actions, and options visible.
+PUBG minimize the user’s memory load by making objects, actions, and options visible.
 The user should not have to remember information from one part of the dialogue to another.
 Instructions for use of the system should be visible or easily retrievable whenever appropriate.

 The weapons and bullets have different types in the PUBG mobile and players feel difficult to figure out what they need at that time.
 The highlighted stuff is an automatic reminder for players to recognize the weapon they have and what bullets they should pick up.